bzdvdn/govault-autounseal/README.md

 #### Option 1: Build from source

 1. Clone the repository
-2. Run `go build` to compile the binary
+2. Run `go build ./src` to compile the binary
-3. Copy `config.example.yaml` to `config.yaml` and modify as needed
+3. Copy one of the example configuration files (`kube.example.yaml` or `http.example.yaml`) to `config.yaml` and modify as needed

 #### Option 2: Docker